fauna/faunadb-js/README.md

 (500ms by default) to be reused for any new requests.

-The `http2SessionIdleTime` parameter may be used to control how long the HTTP/2 session remains open while the connection is idle.
-To save on the overhead of closing and re-opening the session, set `http2SessionIdleTime` to a longer time
+The `http2SessionIdleTime` parameter may be used to control how long the HTTP/2 session remains open while the query connection is idle.
+To save on the overhead of closing and re-opening the session, set `http2SessionIdleTime` to a longer time.
---- or even `Infinity`, to keep the session alive indefinitely.
+The default value is 500ms and the maximum value is 5000ms.

+Note that `http2SessionIdleTime` has no effect on a stream connection: a stream is a long-lived connection that is intended to be held open indefinitely.

-While an HTTP/2 session is alive, the client will hold the Node.js event loop open; this prevents the process from terminating.
+While an HTTP/2 session is alive, the client holds the Node.js event loop open; this prevents the process from terminating.
 Call `Client#close` to manually close the session and allow the process to terminate.
-This is particularly important if `http2SessionIdleTime` is long or `Infinity`:
+This is particularly important if `http2SessionIdleTime` is long:

 ```javascript
 // sample.js (run it with "node sample.js" command)